 Broken bones cause millions of Americans to go to urgent care clinics and emergency rooms every year.
 If you suffered from a broken bone, board-certified foot and ankle surgeons, Juliana Paternina, DPM, and Caroline Frugé, DPM, offer comprehensive fracture care at Foot & Ankle Premier Specialists.
-You can book an exam at any of the three practice locations in Hoboken or Bloomfield, New Jersey, or Midtown West, Manhattan in New York City, either online or over the phone.
+You can book an exam at any of the two practice locations in Hoboken or Bloomfield, New Jersey, either online or over the phone.
 Walk-in and same-day fracture care appointments are available.

 Fracture care is a personalized treatment plan to promote healing when you have a minor to complex break in one or more of your bones.
 You may need foot and ankle fracture care if you have any of the following conditions:

 It’s also important to have a comprehensive evaluation if you twisted your ankle and think it might be sprained.
 In many cases, the symptoms of an ankle sprain mimic fractures, meaning you need a thorough diagnosis.
 Early medical intervention is important to set and immobilize any bones that may be fractured, so they can properly heal.

 The highly skilled podiatry team at Foot & Ankle Premier Specialists encourages you to come in for a comprehensive fracture care evaluation as soon as your injury occurs, especially if you’re experiencing any of the following symptoms: